k4mien/car-rental-webapp/README.md

 # Carmex - NodeJS Web App
 This project is simple NodeJS Web App using REST API.
-It allows to add, edit and delete clients, cars and reservations from the system.

 ## Tech Stack
 * NodeJS